 Not to mention potential stakeholders and important members of the team like marketing directors, managers, and so forth.
 These days it’s about hammering down in a streamlined way on the core fundamentals.
 To learn more, check out the links below.

-Also unlike many of the newer startups you see popping up today, corporations often don’t put as much emphasis on digital marketing and typically expand their base through other means.
-However, that being said, NO business can survive the 21st century marketplace without a company website of some kind – even a simple one-page responsive agency-style site or landing page.
+Unlike many of the newer startups you see popping up today, corporations often don’t put as much emphasis on digital marketing and typically expand their base through other means.
+However, that being said, very few businesses can survive the 21st century marketplace without a company website of some kind – even a simple one-page responsive agency-style site or landing page.

 Note that this article on how to form an Alaska corporation isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
 For specific legal questions regarding how to form an Alaska corporation or business in general, please consult with a lawyer or other accredited professional.